 05 of 10

-This perennial type of alyssum is one of those great yellows of the spring season (think witch hazel, Adonis, winter aconite, forsythia, daffodils, etc.).
-But it's not all about the flowers: the blue-grey leaves also hold the viewer's interest.
-That's important because if you're using it as a ground cover to adorn a good-sized sunny spot, it should supply some visual interest in the post-blooming period, too.
+This perennial type of alyssum is one of those great yellows of the spring season (think witch hazel, Adonis, winter aconite, forsythia, and daffodils).
+But it is not all about the flowers: the blue-gray leaves are also visually interesting.
+This is important because if you are using it as a ground cover to adorn a good-sized sunny spot, it should supply some visual interest in the post-blooming period, too.

-Other ground covers for the sun that bear pretty spring flowers are snow-in-summer (mentioned below) and creeping phlox.
-I think both yellow alyssum and snow-in-summer have nicer foliage than creeping phlox.
+Other ground covers for the sun that bear pretty spring flowers are snow-in-summer and creeping phlox.
+Both yellow alyssum and snow-in-summer have nicer foliage than creeping phlox.
 When it comes to creating a showcase of flowers, however, creeping phlox has few equals.

 06 of 10

-Unlike its fellow silver-tongued devil, lamb's ear (see above), Artemisia schmidtiana 'Silver Mound' is strictly a foliage plant.
-There's no flower spike to deal with in growing this ground cover for the sun.
+Unlike its fellow silver-tongued friend, lamb's ear, Artemisia schmidtiana "Silver Mound" is strictly a foliage plant.
+There is no flower spike to deal with when growing this ground cover for the sun.

-It also has a very different texture from that of lamb's ears.
-And no, I'm not just referring to the velvety feel of the latter.
-I'm talking more specifically about plant texture, which is a visual attribute, not a tactile one.
-Whereas lamb's ears sport a coarse plant texture, that of Silver Mound is fine.
+It also has a very different texture from that of lamb's ears and it is not just the lack of a velvety feel, more specifically it is the plant texture, which is a visual attribute, not a tactile one.
+Where lamb's ears sport a coarse plant texture, Silver Mound has a fine texture.
 Depending upon how you may be working with plant textures in your design, this distinction could make the difference in your plant selection.

 07 of 10